 Not only are drop-in sinks versatile and affordable, but they are also among the easiest types to install.
 Their name says it all: you simply drop them into place!
 While there are a couple of minor steps involved in the process, overall, it’s a pretty quick installation.

 Don’t worry, we go through all of the installation details below.

 Even though drop-in sinks are considered excellent options by many, they do have some drawbacks to them.
 Below are a few cons to consider.

 A drop-in sink creates more than one cleaning problem.

 The first issue is that the rim of a drop-in sink often collects dirt.
 Although your sink will have caulk to fill in the space between the rim and the counter, that caulk can easily get dark and dirty over time.
 Plus, caulk wears away over time, leaving you with more maintenance down the road.

 The second problem with cleaning comes with the everyday task of wiping down your counters.
 Many people like to sweep water and crumbs directly from the counter into the sink.
 But since a drop-in sink has a rim, it creates a barrier that prevents you from doing so.

 Takes Up Space

 If you’re low on counter space, you know that you can’t afford to trim down anymore.
-The rim on this type of sink does encroach on your countertops, so someone with little space to offer might be hesitant to use this kind of sink.
+The rim on this type of sink does encroach on your countertop, so someone with little space to offer might be hesitant to use this kind of sink.